-Considerations for meat processors cutting venison to prevent the spread of Chronic Wasting Disease
+Considerations for meat processors cutting venison to prevent spreading chronic wasting disease

-Protocol for meat processors to follow when cutting and further processing venison this hunting season.
+Meat processors should follow these protocols when cutting and further processing venison this hunting season.

-It is important to use single-use, non-porous trash bags to line barrels and double line them for waste from CWD suspect animals.
+- Use single-use, non-porous trash bags to line barrels and double line them for waste from chronic wasting disease suspect animals.
 Before cleaning processing areas, remove and dispose of solids such as meat and bone pieces.
 This will avoid spreading potentially contaminated material through drains and wastewater into the environment.

-Infected prions are not killed through traditional processing steps such as heating.
-They are only killed through 1,800 degree Fahrenheit incineration.
+- Infected prions are not killed through traditional processing steps such as heating.
+They are only killed through incineration at temperatures of 1,800 degrees Fahrenheit.
 Best practices for cleaning and sanitizing known at this time include: